koordinator-sh/koordinator/docs/proposals/scheduling/20230707-eviction-arbitrate-mechanism-in-descheduler.md

 ### Goals

-1. Defines an Arbitrate Mechanism Configuration, through which user can configure the arbitration mechanism.
+1. Provide an Arbitrate Mechanism to sort and filter the PodMigrationJobs from arbitration queue periodically.
-2. Describe a simple central flow control mechanism to limit the number of Pod migrations over a period of time.
+2. Provide an event handler to intercepts event in creation status and place them in the arbitration queue.
-3. Describe in detail the design details of the arbitrate mechanism.
+3. Defines an Arbitrate Mechanism Configuration, through which user can configure the arbitration mechanism.

 ### Non-Goals/Future Work